 Perhaps you are curious but confused.
 Unsure of what to say to a friend, but want to be there for someone you love.
 If so, read on.

 From infertility to miscarriage and then some, I’ve been there.
-To honor the first-ever National Rainbow Baby Day, I’ve devised what I’m calling “IVF 101;” a SparkNotes Q&A on common fertility questions (specifically surrounding IVF, my personal path).
+To honor the National Infertility Awareness Week I’ve devised what I’m calling “IVF 101;” a Q&A on common fertility questions (specifically surrounding IVF, my personal path).

 “So what exactly is IVF?”

 Arguably the most drastic and invasive of the medical intervention options for infertility, IVF first involves a “stim cycle” or “retrieval round.”
 Many friends have asked me about my “egg harvesting,” which, in a sense, I suppose this is.
 But the former are the proper designations for this aspect of treatment.